moxiegirl/tutorial-changes/browser-introduction.md

 5. Choose **Open**.

-   The system opens your default browser with the Blockstack Browser application, running from your machine (localhost).
+   The system opens your default browser with the Blockstack Authenticator application, running from your machine (localhost).
 You'll also see the Blockstack icon in your machine's